OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 2. In Visual Studio select **File/New/Project**.
 3. In the **New Project** dialog, select **Templates > Visual C# > Android** and click **Blank App (Android)**.
 Name the project **XamarinLab** and click **OK**.
 ![](Images/Fig01.png)
 4. Inspect the high-level structure of the new project that has just been created.
-5. Note that the source file at the root of the project named **MainActivity.cs**
-6. contains the code which initializes the user interface.
+Note that the source file at the root of the project named **MainActivity.cs** contains the code which initializes the app's user interface.
 You should also understand that the source file in the **Resources/layouts** folder named **Main.axml** provides a layout of controls that is used by the app's user interface.
 ![](Images/Fig02.png)
 6. Right-click on the **XamarinLab** project and select Properties to display the project property dialog.
 On the **Application** tab, you should see that are three settings named (1) **Compile using Android version**, (2) **Minimum Android to target**, and (3) **Target Android version**.
 Configure each of these three settings with a value of **API Level 19 (Xamarin.Android v4.4 support)**.
 ![](Images/Fig03.png)